ClintonMorrison/rekall/README.md

 // Searching the index
 fruits
   .findAll
-  .caseInsensitive
-  .thatContain('a'); // returns [1, 2, 3]
+  .thatContain('a'); // returns [1, 2, 3, 4]

 fruits
   .findOne
   .thatStartsWith('Water'); // returns 4

-// Removing strings
-fruits.removeStringByID(2); // removes "Banana" from index

-// Serializing and deserializing const json = fruits.toJSON();
-fruits = rekall.fromJSON(json);
+fruits
+  .findOne
+  .thatEquals('Apple'); // returns null
 ```

 ## Upcoming Features
-In the future this library will support indexing objects, and searching
+In the future this library might support:
+- deleting from the index
+- serializing and deserializing the index
+- indexing objects
-for them based on values for specific keys.
+- and searching for objects based on values for specific keys